 CAPABILITIES AND SKILLS

 If you have a unique talent and you meet someone else with the same skill, there will be an element of rapport.
 Let’s take, for example, unicyclists.
-I was in Bath, England one Christmas period and as I walked amidst the throngs of festive shoppers, three unicyclists went past me on the street.
+One Christmas period as I was walking amidst the throngs of festive shoppers, three unicyclists went past me on the street.
 Now normally when you have groups of people engaging in the same activity, there is some element that is similar about them from an outside perspective.
 You may expect them to look similar, dress in the same sort of clothes or be of similar ages.

 However, here were three people, all of whom had the skill of being able to unicycle, but all of them were completely different individuals.
 There was an older guy, there was a middle-aged guy, and then there was a younger guy too.
 They were all dressed completely differently.

 The one element they definitely shared was that they all enjoyed to and had the ability to unicycle.
 People with skills in common tend to hang out together, either when learning the particular skill or once they have mastered it.
 If you go to a training course, often times there is a lot of rapport that’s built instantly whether or not an icebreaker is done at the beginning with the group.

 Therefore, people with similar skills and capabilities will tend to be able to develop rapport even if there is mismatching at more superficial levels.

 Your unique view of the world may allow you to create connections and develop rapport with the people you meet.
 For beliefs level rapport, the classic example is going to a church or any other religious environment.